 Croatian, Slovenian, German, Serbian, Austrian and Italian processed food products dominate the market.
 The most imported food products are beverages (alcoholic and non-alcoholic), grains, tobacco products, and meat and dairy products.
-In 2012, total US agricultural and fish export to BiH were valued at US\$13.46 million (0.7% share of BiH's total agricultural and fish imports from the world) and consisted of various food ingredients, animal and vegetable fats, dried nuts and fruits, whisky, and seafood.
-The United States was not a key destination for BiH products, with total BiH agricultural and fish imports valued at US\$2.8 million in 2012.
-The key imports from BiH were coffee, pastry mixes, cookies and wafers, and mineral water.
+In 2013, total US agricultural and fish export to BiH were valued at US\$9.34 million (0.5 percent share of BiH's total agricultural and fish imports from the world) and consisted of various food ingredients, animal and vegetable fats, dried nuts and fruits, whisky, and seafood.
+The United States was not a key destination for BiH products, with total BiH agricultural and fish imports valued at US\$2.9 million in 2013.
+The key imports from BiH were coffee, pastry mixes, cookies and wafers, and processed fruits and vegetables.
 BiH is not a member of the World Trade Organization (WTO) but is close to completing accession negotiation.